burnsra/KrogerSecurityScreenSaver/README.md

-# SwiftScreenSaverTemplate
+# KrogerSecurity

 ## Overview

-**SwiftScreenSaverTemplate** is a MacOS screen saver written in Swift.
+**KrogerSecurity** is a MacOS screen saver written in Swift.
 The example HTML content is based upon octoscreen, referenced in the [acknowledgements](#acknowledgements) section below.
 This screen saver template provides the following features:

 - Embedded HTML based screen saver